Home Research Publications A brief bio Conferences & talks Other Contact

 You can find additional results and data presented on our interactive data dashboard, and you can download our data here.

-As part of my doctoral research, I co-led a research project that was concerned with constructing systematic cross-country comparative measurements of the strictness of job-search and work-availability requirements and sanction rules for unemployment benefit claimants in 21 advanced democracies between 1980 and 2012.
+As part of my doctoral research, I co-led a research project in which we constructed quantitative measurements of the strictness of job-search and work-availability requirements and sanction rules for unemployment benefit claimants in different countries.
+The resulting dataset covers 21 advanced democracies between 1980 and 2012.
+You can find the dataset, a more detailed description of the project, and key findings and publications based on it on the dedicated project homepage.

 I also collaborated with Herwig Immervoll on the OECD's related data collection activities on activation requirements for jobseekers.
 The data can be acccessed from OECD.Stat.
 The main findings are described in two working papers (see below).